aakashharan-creator/PA1/README.md

 ## Project Description

-In this programming assignment, **you are expected to modify StackArrayDouble.h, StackArrayLinear.h and StackLinkedList.h**.
-You are provided with an additional file **AbstractStack.h** which defines the base class from which the other three implementations are derived from.
+In this programming assignment, **you are only expected to modify StackArrayDouble.h, StackArrayLinear.h and StackLinkedList.h**.
+You are provided with an additional file **AbstractStack.h** which defines the base class from which the other three implementations are derived.

-The following functions have been defined in the abstract class and must be implemented in each of the three derived implementations.
-This is where you come in :)
+The following functions have been defined in the abstract class and must be implemented in each of the three derived implementations along with their respective constructors and destructors.
+This is where you come in :smiley:

 ```cpp
 virtual bool isEmpty() = 0;